Kodi has slowly but surely made an impression on anyone who wants to share content around the home.

 Kodi has a handy Wiki that gives you a step-by-step guide on how to get its service up and running.
-Tom's Guide has also prepared a similar tool, which can help you find the right setup process for your OS.
+Tom's Guide has also a guide for How to install Kodi on Amazon Fire Stick and Fire TV.
 You’ll then be tasked with adding content to the service.

 Note that Kodi (which is likely popular for cord-cutters) was designed to be used in the living room, so you can also set up your remote control to work with the system.
 Again, you’ll need to link the remote control to Kodi and you should be all set.

 And just in case you want to extend the service’s features, check out the available Add-Ons, which offer a slew of opportunities to make Kodi better.

 But beware: in order to get Kodi running on iOS, you’ll need a jailbroken iPhone, iPad, or iPod Touch, or one of those devices running iOS 6.0 or higher.
 Kodi recommends you run iOS 8.0 or higher to get the best experience and a Mac running Xcode 7 or higher to install the software.
 In other words, getting it on iOS might not be so simple.